Pitchkit

 Each section forces you to clarify assumptions.
 If your traction is soft, your problem better be urgent.
 If your market is vague, your ICP and distribution better be razor sharp.
 Most “beautiful” decks that flop do so because they fail to meet this bar.

-Use text first: Notion is fine
+Use text first: notion is fine

 Especially if you're early-stage, you can skip the deck altogether and write the pitch in Notion.
 I’ve seen early-stage rounds raised with nothing but a clean Notion doc and an honest call.
-Investors don’t need transitions or illustrations - they need to understand the bet.
+Investors don’t need transitions or illustrations: they need to understand the bet.

 In fact, text-first formats help remove noise.
 They let you focus on getting the right information in the right order.
 That’s what makes the difference between a “maybe” and a call.